webgme/webgme/docs/meta_modeling/meta_modeling_in_webgme.rst

 Webgme data-model
 ------------------
 Leaving the adaptive UI on the side, it is completely possible to construct models using webgme's APIs that do not adhere to any specific meta-model.
-These are the build in concepts of the webgme data-model:
+These are the built-in concepts of the webgme data-model:

 * FCO (“first class object”, “object”, “thing”)
 * Inheritance and Containment